ravinder-ibm/ibmz-accelerated-for-snapml/README.md

 [IBM z Deep Neural Network](https://github.com/IBM/zDNN) (zDNN) library.
 The IBM zDNN library contains a set of primitives that support Deep Neural Networks.
-These primitives transparently target the IBM Integrated Accelerator for AI on IBM z16™ and later.
+These primitives transparently target the IBM Integrated Accelerator for AI on IBM z16 and later.
 No changes to the original model are needed to take advantage of the new inference acceleration capabilities.

 _Note.
-When using IBM Z Accelerated for Snap ML on either an IBM z14™ or an IBM z15™, Snap ML will transparently target the CPU with no changes to the model._
+When using IBM Z Accelerated for Snap ML on either an IBM z15® or an IBM z14®, Snap ML will transparently target the CPU with no changes to the model._

 # Downloading the IBM Z Accelerated for Snap ML container image <a id="container"></a>

-Downloading the IBM Z Accelerated for Snap ML container image requires credentials for the IBM Z and LinuxONE Container Registry, [icr.io](https://icr.io).
+Downloading the IBM Z Accelerated for Snap ML container image requires credentials for the IBM Z and IBM® LinuxONE Container Registry, [icr.io](https://icr.io).

 Documentation on obtaining credentials to `icr.io` is located